Doran-Penner/zener/README.md

         print("found it!", file=sys.stderr)  # optional: write whatever logs you want break  # make sure you don't keep writing output!
 ```

+### Other notes

+By default the game plays very quickly!
+You can change this by modifying the code in `src/api.py` to remove the `time.sleep` call.
+Also, if you want to see the whole log of the game (without it being cleared every move), remove the `print` call at the start of that loop.

 ## Contributing